A summary of mainstream reporting, plus the facts and perspectives it leaves out. A more honest account of each story.

 Back to all stories

-Rep. Barry Moore defeated Jared Hudson in the Alabama Republican U.S. Senate runoff on Tuesday, June 16, 2026, securing the GOP nomination.[1]
+Rep. Barry Moore was projected to win the Alabama Republican U.S. Senate runoff on Tuesday, June 16, 2026, for the open seat left by Sen. Tommy Tuberville's gubernatorial bid.[1]

 1. CBS News